kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/bootstrap-config.md

 This taint is used to prevent workloads to be scheduled on Nodes before the node is initialized by Cluster API.
 As of today the Node initialization consists of syncing labels from Machines to Nodes.
 Once the labels have been initially synced the taint is removed from the Node.

+### Infrastructure provider watching for bootstrap changes

+Infrastructure providers watching for bootstrap changes SHOULD monitor the MachinePool's `spec.template.spec.bootstrap.configRef.name` field.
+When the reference name changes, this indicates a rotation has occurred and may require triggering a node rollout.

+This pattern is consistent with how MachineDeployments handle BootstrapTemplate rotations.

 ### Support for running multiple instances